plugmap/plugmap.com/README.md

 - BCRYPT_ROUNDS: Rounds to generate bcrypt hashes with (defaults to 10).
 - EMAIL_TOKEN_SENDER: Address for account emails to come from.

-**Note: Actually, all these things are hard-coded.
+**Note: Actually, all these things are currently hard-coded.
 This is more of a wishlist.**

 - SESSION_SECRET: A secret string to authenticate session tokens (for some reason).
 Recommended to use output from `pwgen -sB 64 1`.